 “If the city is not going to maintain law and order and enforce its own rules, what are we supposed" to do?
 Hoffman asked.

-Hoffman says about half of the claim accounts for the daily cleanup required.
+Hoffman said about half of the claim accounts for the daily cleanup required.

 “Rampant drug use, crystal meth on the tombstones, needles everywhere -- people are urinating on the tombstones,” Hoffman said.